CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 ```

 The first value of a command, if it is a string literal, is queried in the
-current environment to resolve to a bound value.
-Otherwise (if not a string),
+lexical scope to resolve to a bound value.
-the value is used as-is.

 Commands are identified by the presence of arguments.
 To call a command without
 arguments, add a `:` after the value to call (e.g. `command:`).

 ### Binding Retrieval
-Querying any value from the environment is done by using a colon.
+Getting any value from the binding scope is done by using a colon.
 For instance,
-`:something` will retrieve the value bound to `something` in the environment.
+`:something` will retrieve the value bound to `something` in the enclosing
-Similarly, indexing into a map or array also uses a colon, except prior to the
+scope.
+Similarly, indexing into a map or array also uses a colon, except prior
-colon the value to index is provided.
-Like commands, if the value to index is a
+to the colon the value to index is provided.
+Like commands, if the value to
-string, it will be queried in the current environment.
+index is a string, it will be retrieved from the current bindings.
 Thus,
 `my_map:my_key:key2` and `:my_map:my_key:key2` are the same (the leading colon
 is unnecessary).